nicholasgswanson/nicholasgswanson.github.io/_pages/research.md

 __[JMP] Under-training by Employers in Spot Labor Markets: Evidence from Burundi__ with Luisa Cefala, Pedro Naso, Michel Ndayikeza _(Email for draft)_

-__Retrieval Failures and Consumption Smoothing:
+[__Retrieval Failures and Consumption Smoothing:
-A Field Experiment on Seasonal Poverty__ with Ned Augenblick, Kelsey Jack, Supreet Kaur, Felix Masiye _(Email for draft)_
+A Field Experiment on Seasonal Poverty__](/files/2_RetrievalFailures.pdf) with Ned Augenblick, Kelsey Jack, Supreet Kaur, Felix Masiye

 __Kinship Pressure and Firm-Worker Matching Distortions__ _(Draft in November)_